Power Gauge Report is an investing newsletter run by Marc Chaikin.

 - Occidental Petroleum for 11% gain

-Here's the stocks that were sold for loses:
+Here's the stocks that were sold for losses:

 - Chemours for 30% loss